 The PATH Foundation, based in Warrenton, VA, led the development of an initial concept plan for funding.
 Danville Regional Foundation in Danville, VA; Interact for Health in Cincinnati, OH; and Paso del Norte Health Foundation in El Paso, TX joined the PATH Foundation in its application.
 The PATH Foundation recruited these peer organizations based on comparable size, desire to learn from and with each other, and orientation toward community action and multisector collaboration.

 An important early turning point was the decision to seek and retain a consulting partner to act as a recorder, thought partner, facilitator, and co-author of site visit case studies and other dissemination products.
-After reviewing multiple proposals, we unanimously selected Healthy Places by Design, known then as Active Living By Design.
-The inclusion of this kind of partner—one who was highly experienced in the field of health policy and philanthropy but not employed by a health foundation—was instrumental to our success.
-Healthy Places by Design could stand inside the circle with an outside perspective while keeping both the conversation and the process moving forward.
+After reviewing multiple proposals, Healthy Places by Design was unanimously selected.
+Our organization could provide strategic guidance from within while maintaining an outside perspective, which kept both the conversation and the process moving forward.

-Collective work on the funding proposal, development of the RFP, and selection of the consultant gave us hands-on opportunities to develop relationships and build trust with each other early in the process.
-With Healthy Places by Design on board, one of our first tasks was to identify a set of learning questions.
+Once on board, Healthy Places by Design helped the partners identify a set of learning questions.
 We initially developed the questions to help focus site visit agendas and reflection discussions.
-In time, we became less concerned with answering the learning questions and more interested in exploring the themes and new questions that emerged more organically from the site visits and from our subsequent reflection.
+In time, we became less concerned with answering the learning questions and more interested in exploring the themes and new questions that emerged organically from the site visits and from our subsequent reflections.

-To learn more, read our final report, Navigating Change and Accelerating Promising Practices.
+To learn more, read the final report, Navigating Change and Accelerating Promising Practices.